visualpharm/Lunacy/docs/index.md

    <strong> Icon’s search available straight from the address bar of your browser </strong>
  </summary>

-For your convenience, [omg-img](http://img.icons8.com/) service architecture allows developers and designers to browse for new icons directly from browser’s address bar as following:
+For your convenience, [omg-img](http://img.icons8.com/) service architecture allows paying and free customers to browse for new icons directly from browser’s address bar as following:

  - https://img.icons8.com/home
  - https://img.icons8.com/house